Wiley Interdisciplinary Reviews: Computational Molecular Science

 Theoretical and Physical Chemistry

-WIREs Computational Molecular Sciencecontinues to impress with its second impact of 9.041 (58% increase!) and is again #1 in the category of Mathematical & Computational Biology.
+WIREs Computational Molecular Sciencecontinues to impress with its new impact factor of 10.234 and remains #1 in the category of Mathematical & Computational Biology.